-- 3. Remove the battery (3-cell or 4-cell). - 4.
-Remove the speaker (3-cell battery configuration or 4-cell battery configuration).
+3. Remove the battery (3-cell or 4-cell) based on configuration.

 The figure indicates the location of the touchpad and provides a visual representation of the removal procedure.

 - 1. Peel adhesive tape, and unroute the speaker cable. - 2.
 Remove the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 3.
 Lift the touchpad bracket off the palm-rest and keyboard assembly. - 4.
 Open the latch, and disconnect the touchpad cable from the system board. - 5.
 Remove the adhesive tape from the touchpad bracket. - 6.
 Remove the two (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 7.
 Lift the touchpad, along with the cable, off the palm-rest and keyboard assembly.